WeblateOrg/weblate/docs/user/checks.rst

    This check also fires in case the string is translated in one component and not in another.
-It can be used as a quick way to manually handle strings which are not translated in some components just by clicking on the :guilabel:`Use this translation` button displayed on each line in the :guilabel:`Other occurrences` tab.
+It can be used as a quick way to manually handle strings which are untranslated in some components just by clicking on the :guilabel:`Use this translation` button displayed on each line in the :guilabel:`Other occurrences` tab.